-During the concert season, the Art Gallery is open to the public every day except Monday from 10 am to 9 pm and from 11 am to 4 pm on Thursdays.
-Outside the concert season, the opening hours are from 10 am to 9 pm every day.
+During the summer, the Art Gallery is open to the public every day except Monday from 11 am to 7 pm.
 Admission to the Gallery is free.

 The Serbian Academy of Sciences (SASA) opened the Gallery in 1968.
 The Gallery provides the general public with an insight into SASA activities.
 By staging exhibitions of works from various fields, preserving the works of art in the holdings of the Art Collection, and organizing concerts, the Gallery fulfills its mission of promoting art in Belgrade.